Spaces for Rent: Event Venues

 What does this fee pay for?

 This fee covers a number of aspects of service at your event: pop, juice, ice, plastic glasses, setup and tear-down, general cleanup, and the necessary bartending staff for the evening-in the Main Hall only.
-In the Thorncliffe and 5600 rooms you will be charged hourly for a TGCA bartender.
+In the Thorncliffe and 5600 rooms you will be charged hourly for 1 or more TGCA bartenders.

 Do I have to pay this fee?